dapr/quickstarts/conversation/java/sdk/README.md

 dapr run --app-id conversation --resources-path ../../../components/
 ```

-The terminal console output should look similar to this, where:
+The terminal console output should look similar to below, where:

 - The app sends an input `Hello How are you?
 This is the my number 672-123-4567` to the `echo` Component mock LLM.
 - The mock LLM echoes `Hello How are you?
 This is the my number <ISBN>`.